 Mimosa is a shallow, underground mining operation located in the Wedza sub-chamber of the Great Dyke of Zimbabwe.
-The Wedza sub-chamber is the southernmost of four chambers of the Great Dyke, hosting the economic main sulphide zone from which the PGM and base metals are mined.
-The orebody is accessed via two shafts, the Wedza shaft and the Mtshingwe Shaft.
-The Wedza Shaft has been extensively mined; the Mtshingwe Shaft is at the developmental stage.
+The Wedza sub-chamber is the southernmost of four chambers of the Great Dyke, hosting the economic MSZ from which the PGM and base metals are mined.
+The orebody is accessed via two shafts, the Wedza shaft and the Mtshingwe shaft.
+The Wedza shaft has been extensively mined; the Mtshingwe shaft is at the developmental stage.

-Mining takes place less than 200m below surface, utilising the bord-and-pillar mining method.
-Ore is processed at a concentrator located on site, at the rate of approximately 227,000 tonnes per month.
-Concentrates are trucked to South Africa for smelting and refining at Impala Platinum’s facilities.
+Bord and pillar mining takes place less than 200m below surface.
+Ore is processed at a concentrator located on site, at a rate of approximately 227,000 tonnes per month.
+Concentrate is trucked to South Africa for smelting and refining at Implats’ facilities.
 Tailings are disposed of at a storage facility on site.